wp-plugins/listly/readme.txt

 **Get more from your numbered list posts with Listly**

 Nobody questions if list posts work, we just believe there's a better way.
-We think social lists win.
+We know social lists win.
 Making lists together is more fun.
 You can begin with just a few items - an imperfect list, then ask people to help.
+It's a never ending task, that your community drives.

+Your job in the list making process is to source ideas, ask questions (via list) and to start and share the lists so that others want to contribute and participate.

 Collaborative lists that are embeddable & shareable will always outperform static HTML lists because your content can evolve over time & become distributed across the web as people reuse and embed your lists.

+A great static list willget stolen/copied/modified.
+A Listly list will get embedded, shared and embedded.

-Your lists get more valuable with time not less.
+Your lists get more valuable with time not less and hence attract more people.

+Living content at work.

 **Benefits of Authoring / Moderating / Administering List Posts with/via Listly:**